How to Make Mom Life Feel *a Little* Less Chaotic with Little Kids

 6. Laugh and Sing and Keep it in Perspective

 When the chaos is literally out of control… like, one twin is crying, one is getting into the dog food and the 3-year-old is on the toilet, yelling that he needs to be wiped… laugh.
 Laugh a lot.
 It keeps you from crying and takes the edge off.
 And have a song you can sing to keep yourself sane.
 A friend of mine sings the phrase “Living the dreeeeeam!” when her house is madness, which I found works well.

 And finally, remind yourself that this won’t last forever.
 There will come a day when the house will be in order, but your kids will be living on their own.
 Don’t spend their childhoods obsessing over the mess.
 The mess is where the magic and the memories are, after all.

 What tricks do you have for minimizing the chaos in your home?
 Please share in the comments!

-*Note: This post contains a link to a product on my Shaklee distributor website.
-But I never share products that I myself don’t own, use and love!
+*Note: This post contains a link to a product on my Shaklee distributor website and an affiliate link to Amazon.
+That said, I never share products that I myself don’t own, use and love!